 Country Select the country of the merchant or buyer test account.
 Account type Select the Business radio button.
 Email address

 The email address doesn't need to be a real email address; the sandbox doesn't send any email outside of the sandbox environment.
 Email to sandbox accounts, generated as a result of your test API requests, are listed on both the Notifications tab on the Developer site, as well as on the sandbox test site.

 Use the assigned email value to reference this test account in your test API calls, and to log in to the sandbox site when you want to review the details associated with the account.

 Password The password must be 8-20 alphanumeric characters in length.
 Use the password to log in to the sandbox test site as the test account.
 First and Last names The optional name fields accept only alphabetical characters.
-PayPal balance The balance needs to be zero (0) for onboarding to PayPal Commerce Platform.
-Bank Verified Account You should create Verified test accounts so you can fully test your application.
+PayPal balance The balance needs to be zero (0) for onboarding to the PayPal Commerce Platform.
+Bank Verified Account You should create Verified sandbox accounts so you can fully test your application.
 Select Payment Card Test payments made with different payment cards by selecting either Discover or PayPal.

 (US Personal accounts only.)

 Credit card type Optionally, you can select a single credit card type for each test account.
 The sandbox associates a mock credit card number with the account.
 Notes Add details specific to this test account.

 You need to create a PayPal app to get your credentials set to pass to your account manager.